Support from EBRI

 - Enhance your energy systems.

 During a 30 minute health check session, EBRI will discuss the particular sustainability challenge that the company is facing so that its team of experts can then devise a bespoke summary of their recommendations, research findings and other useful information to help the business.
-This will be provided a few days later at no cost to qualifying companies*.
+This will be provided later at no cost to qualifying companies*.

 There is no charge for eligible businesses to take up this offer*